Polaris (Marvel Comics): Starjammers

 Following the death of Corsair at the hands of Vulcan, Polaris joined the newest incarnation of the Starjammers, intending to kill Vulcan and restore Lilandra Neramani to the Shi'ar throne.
 Their mission proved unsuccessful and Polaris, along with Havok, Ch'od, and Raza, was captured and incarcerated on an underwater planet by Vulcan.

-X-Men: Kingbreaker

-Lorna was later shown to still be a prisoner of Vulcan and his forces.
-Vulcan ordered her to be heavily drugged so they can further study this.
-She was later freed by Havok and the other Starjammers, who vowed to kill Vulcan.
+Polaris is later freed by Havok and the other Starjammers, who vow to kill Vulcan.

 War of Kings

-Polaris and the Starjammers played a large role in the War of Kings storyline, which also featured Vulcan, The Inhumans, Nova, and The Guardians of the Galaxy.
+Polaris and the Starjammers played a large role in the "War of Kings" storyline, which also featured Vulcan, the Inhumans, Nova, and the Guardians of the Galaxy.
 Pursued by a Shi'ar superdestroyer after escaping, Lorna uses the fact that she is Crystal's sister-in-law to allow the Starjammers through the Kree's defensive shield.
 After the Shi'ar Imperial Guard's attack on Crystal and Ronan's wedding, Lorna plays a minor but pivotal role in regaining Kree popular support for the Inhumans by making sure that Crystal's humanitarian acts towards the injured Kree civilians are broadcast all over the Kree networks.
 After this, she once again joins the Starjammers on their mission to rescue Lilandra.
-They promptly commandeer a Shi'ar Ironclad (which she helps capture by magnetizing the Starjammer to its hull) which they then use to join the main Shi'ar fleet until their cover is blown when they rescue Rocket Raccoon and his team, the Guardians of the Galaxy.
-Following the surrender of the Shi'ar to the Inhumans, Lorna remains on the Shi'ar homeworld along with Havok and Marvel Girl.
+They promptly commandeer a Shi'ar Ironclad (which she helps capture by magnetizing the Starjammer to its hull) which they then use to join the main Shi'ar fleet until their cover is blown when they rescue Rocket Raccoon and the Guardians of the Galaxy.

-Realm of Kings

-Through Ch'od, and apparently due to the incident of Rachel and Korvus both losing the connection to the Phoenix Force, it is known that Polaris, Havok, Rachel and Korvus have departed for Earth.

 X-Men Legacy

-Magneto, Rogue, Frenzy, and Gambit respond to Rachel's distress call and Rogue uses Legion's powers to teleport to the space station they are on.
+Magneto, Rogue, Frenzy, and Gambit respond to Rachel Summers's distress call and Rogue uses Legion's powers to teleport to the space station they are on.
 Lorna, Korvus and Alex are mind controlled by an alien force and are being used to help torture and kill Shi'ar.
-When she meets up with Magneto their reunion is short lived as the Shi'ar attack the assembled group and Lorna, Alex and Korvus attack Magneto, Frenzy and Gambit.
+When she meets up with Magneto their reunion is short lived as the Shi'ar attack the assembled group and Lorna, Alex and Korvus attack Magneto, Frenzy, and Gambit.
 Rachel's actions break them free of the mind control and the X-Men join forces.
 Polaris says she has many things she wanted to ask Magneto and he responds by saying at another time when they are out of danger.
 The team works together to build a black hole that takes the space station and all aboard back to Earth ending Lorna's space arc.